lakruzz/lakruzz.com/_posts/2024-01-23-the-full-assessment.md

 In the modern world of software development we use the concepts _Continuous Delivery_ and _DevOps_ to be the equivalents in software to what lean means to manufacturing.

-We strive for Lean Software Development.
+We strive for _Lean Software Development_.

 ## Value Stream Mapping - the _as-is_ picture